The Receipt Under the Receipt

 The current system — the one running across five real projects — has completed 458 dispatches with a 100% completion rate.
 Zero failures.
 Not because the system is perfect, but because I found the failure modes during development and built guards for each one.

 The arc from 87% to 100% matters more than the 100% alone.
 Every automation system has a messy middle.
 The question is whether you stay in it long enough to get through it, or abandon the project when it does not work on the first try.
 I stayed, and it took about two weeks of daily debugging.
-That is a realistic timeline for any serious automation project — similar to what we see when deploying AI systems for clinic operations.
+That is a realistic timeline for any serious automation project — similar to what we see when working through our AI implementation lessons.

 What This Means If You Automate With AI